-Buying a tripod can be a stressful event.
+Buying a camera tripod can be a stressful event.
 In this article I will give you some advantages of using one, go over some of the features available, and help you wade through the myriad of choices to make your decision making a little more stress free.
-Let’s start with why you’d want a tripod in the first place.
+Let’s start with why you’d want a camera tripod in the first place.

 Advantages of using a tripod